-The heated or ventilated seats may be enabled or disabled in the vehicle personalization menu.
-See Remote Vehicle Start \Rightarrow 36 and Vehicle Personalization \Rightarrow 139.
+The heated or ventilated seats will not turn on during a remote start unless they are enabled in the vehicle personalization menu.
+See Remote Vehicle Start ⇔ 35 and Vehicle Personalization ⇔ 151.

 Massage

 If equipped, the ignition must be on to use the massage feature.